supercollider/cookiecutter-supercollider-plugin/{{ cookiecutter.repo_name }}/README.md

 ### Building

-Clone the project, then use CMake to configure and build it.
-If you start from a directory that contains the directory where you cloned SuperCollider, the following commands will work.
+Clone the project:

     git clone https://{{ cookiecutter.github_username }}/{{ cookiecutter.repo_name }}
     cd {{ cookiecutter.repo_name }}
     mkdir build
     cd build

-Then, depending on your toolchain:
+Then, use CMake to configure and build it.
+Depending on your toolchain:

     # Linux + make
     cmake .. -DCMAKE_BUILD_TYPE=Release